-Born and raised in New York City, Julie Barer began her career as bookseller at Shakespeare & Company.
-Her first job in publishing was at Sanford J Greenburger Associates, and she started her own agency, Barer Literary, in 2004.
+Born and raised in New York City, Julie Barer began her career as a bookseller at Shakespeare & Company.
+Her first job in publishing was at Sanford J. Greenburger Associates, and she started her own agency, Barer Literary, in 2004.
 Julie represents a variety of writers across a literary spectrum, with a special emphasis on fiction.
-Writing by her clients has appeared in The New Yorker, The New York Times, Best American Short Stories, The Wall Street Journal, Atlantic Monthly, Harpers, Tin House, Granta and various other publications.
-Her clients have been finalists for the National Book Award, the National Book Critics Circle Award, theMan Booker Prize, and the Impac Dublin Literary Award; and have received numerous prizes including the PEN/Hemingway Award, the Barnes & Noble Discover Award, the Kirkus Prize, the Dylan Thomas Prize, the Rome Prize, the Los Angeles Times First Book Award, and the Orange Prize; as well as grants from The Fulbright Fellowship, The National Endowment of the Arts and the Guggenheim Foundation.
-Novels by several of her clients have graced the cover of The New York Times Book Review, and national and international bestseller lists.
-Julie is particularly interested in representing a diversity of voices from around the world, and books by her clients have been set in Sri Lanka, Prague, Kenya, Paris, Papua New Guinea, Newfoundland, Jamaica, ancient Greece, space, and even the future.
+Her client's work has appeared in The New Yorker, The New York Times, Best American Short Stories, The Wall Street Journal, The Atlantic Monthly, Harper's, Tin House, Granta and various other publications.
+Her clients have been finalists for the National Book Award, the National Book Critics' Circle Award, the Man Booker Prize, and the Impac Dublin Literary Award, and have received numerous prizes including the PEN/Hemingway Award, the Barnes & Noble Discover Award, the Kirkus Prize, the Dylan Thomas Prize, the Rome Prize, the Los Angeles Times First Book Award, and the Orange Prize; as well as grants from The Fulbright Fellowship, The National Endowment of the Arts and the Guggenheim Foundation.
+Novels by several of her clients have graced the cover of The New York Times Book Review, and have appeared on national and international bestseller lists.
+Julie is particularly interested in representing a diversity of voices from around the world, and represents books by her clients have been set in Sri Lanka, Prague, Kenya, Paris, Papua New Guinea, Newfoundland, Jamaica, ancient Greece, outer space, and even the future.

 With almost 20 years of experience in the business and a focus on strong collaborative working relationships with her authors, Faye Bender represents fiction for readers aged 8 to adult.
-Her authors have won numerous awards and honors, including the Newbery Medal, the Schneider Family Book Award, the Boston Globe-Horn Book Award, the Rona Jaffe Foundation Writer’s Award, the Indies Choice Book of the Year Award, the Guardian Children’s Fiction Prize, the Amelia Elizabeth Walden Award, and the International Latino Book Award; and have been finalists for the National Book Award and the Impac Dublin Literary Award.
+Her authors have won numerous awards and honors, including the Newbery Medal, the Schneider Family Book Award, the Boston Globe-Horn Book Award, the Rona Jaffe Foundation Writer’s Award, the Indies Choice Book of the Year Award, the Guardian Children’s Fiction Prize, the Amelia Elizabeth Walden Award, and the International Latino Book Award, and have been finalists for the National Book Award and the Impac Dublin Literary Award.
 Her clients' books have been #1 New York Times bestsellers, New York Times Book Review Notable Books, and selected for Best Books of the Year lists by Publishers Weekly, The Washington Post, School Library Journal, NPR, the Wall Street Journal, the American Library Association, and the New York Public Library, among others.

-Faye is always eager to discover authors with a strong narrative voice and an eye for imaginative storytelling, and works with her authors for the length and breadth of their careers.
+Faye is always eager to discover authors with a strong narrative voice and an eye for imaginative storytelling, and she works with her authors for the length and breadth of their careers.
 Born and raised in Denver, Faye lives in Brooklyn with her husband and two children.

 Brettne Bloom began her publishing career as an intern at The Atlantic Monthly in 1999.
 She became an agent at Kneerim, Williams & Bloom in 2000, where she was a partner until June 2015.
 Over the years, Brettne has cultivated an eclectic list of talented authors, from New York Times bestselling novelists to award-winning historians, journalists and biographers.
-Her clients have been finalists for the Pulitzer Prize, the National Book Award, the National Book Critics' Circle Award, the Pen New England Award, the First Novel Prize and the Impac Dublin Literary Award, among others.
+Her clients have been finalists for the Pulitzer Prize, the National Book Award, the National Book Critics' Circle Award, the PEN New England Award, the First Novel Prize and the Impac Dublin Literary Award, among others.

 Brettne handles writers of literary and commercial fiction, history, biography, memoir, psychology, and a handful of young adult titles.
 She also represents a number of cookbook and lifestyle writers.
 She was born and raised in Houston, Texas and lives in New York with her husband and two daughters.
 A voracious reader all of her life, Brettne is especially drawn to distinct voices, investigative journalism and unique perspectives on historical events; she also loves European and American history, love stories and tales of unexpected friendship.

 Rebecca Stead, a graduate of NYU School of Law, joins The Book Group as a literary agent.
 She has written four novels for young people, including the bestsellers When You Reach Me, winner of the 2010 Newbery Medal, and Liar & Spy, which received the 2013 Guardian Children’s Fiction Prize.
 Rebecca looks forward to being both a collaborator in the creative process and an advocate for great books and their writers.
-She is particularly interested in innovative forms, diverse voices, and open-hearted fiction for middle grade and young adults.
+She is particularly interested in innovative forms, diverse voices, and open-hearted fiction for middle graders and young adults.

-Nicole Cunningham joined The Book Group after working as the Manager of Author Relations at The Reading Room, a book discovery website.
+Nicole Cunningham joined The Book Group after working as the manager of author relations at The Reading Room, a book discovery website.
 Prior to that, she was an assistant in the literary department of ICM Partners.
-Nicole graduated from New York University with a degree in English and American Literature and a minor in Social and Cultural Analysis.
+Nicole graduated from New York University with a degree in English and American literature and a minor in social and cultural analysis.
 She also received a certification in Publishing from New York University's School of Professional Studies.